mchancan/citylearn/README.md

 ### Requirements

-CityLearn is developed on top of the Unity ML-Agents, which runs on Mac OS X, Windows, or Linux.
+CityLearn is developed on top of the Unity ML-Agents toolkit, which runs on Mac OS X, Windows, or Linux.

 Dependencies: